-The University of Denver’s Daniels College of Business is hosting the inaugural Sustainable Business Symposium on May 10.
+The University of Denver’s Daniels College of Business is hosting the second annual Sustainable Business Symposium on April 25.

-Hosted by the Department of Business Ethics and Legal Studies (BELS), this free, full-day event explores the current and future state of sustainable business in Colorado.
+Hosted by the Department of Business Ethics and Legal Studies (BELS), this free, full-day event explores the current and future state of sustainable business.
 Learn how leading businesses and sustainability experts in different sectors are proactively confronting challenging issues from a variety of perspectives.

 Schedule